 The book reads really well.
-It contains numerous illustrations (125).
+It contains numerous illustrations (131 figures, 36 tables).
 There are also a wealth of interesting digressions and appendices, and, finally, an excellent, truly international and multi-lingual, list of references, including little known works of Soviet or Russian scientists.